Paranoia. Photo by Photographee.eu / Deposit Photos

 Building a Support Network

-Surrounding yourself with supportive, trustworthy people is crucial in overcoming the isolation and mistrust often associated with paranoia after narcissistic abuse.
-Here’s how to build and maintain a strong support network:
+Many narcissistic abuse survivors benefit from connecting with supportive, trustworthy people.
+This can help counteract and overcome the isolation and mistrust often associated with ensuring paranoia that is common in these dynamics.
+Here’s are some tips on how to build and maintain a strong support network:

 • Join Support Groups – Consider joining support groups for survivors of narcissistic abuse, either in-person or online.
 These groups can provide a sense of community and understanding, as you connect with others who have experienced similar challenges.
 Sharing your story and hearing others can validate your experiences and reduce feelings of isolation.